If you are here, it only means one thing. You are curious to know: how does a jack plate on a boat work?

 How Does a Jack Plate Improve the Speed?

 The speed is directly proportional to the boat’s size.
-But a jack plate enables the boat to achieve its maximum speed by adjusting the propeller’s height.
+But a jack plate enables the boat to achieve maximum speed by adjusting the propeller’s height.

 A jack plate lifts the engine in the water to bring the propeller close to the water surface.